lrspeiser/sigmagravity/SUPPLEMENTARY_INFORMATION.md

 ---

-## SI §9A — Dark-Stuff-Free Hubble Diagram from Σ-Gravity Coherence
+## SI §9A — Baryons-Only Hubble Diagram from Σ-Gravity Coherence

 ### SI §9A.1.
 Motivation